top of page

 WHO WE ARE

-Established in the late 1940s as Hansville Ladies Aid and renamed in 2015, Hansville Helping Hands operates solely for the benefit of local residents.
-With around 28 active members, the organization of Hansville Helping Hands & Cemetery is dedicated to maintaining the historic Hansville Cemetery and offering vital support services to the surrounding community.
+Established in the late 1930s as Hansville Ladies Aid and renamed in 2015, the mission of the Hansville Helping Hands is solely for the benefit of local residents.
+With its active members, the organization of Hansville Helping Hands & Cemetery is dedicated to maintaining the historic Hansville Cemetery and offering vital support services to the surrounding community.

-• Medical Equipment Lending Program – HHH lends essential medical devices such as wheelchairs, walkers, ice machines, and toilet risers.
-The program serves dozens of individuals on an annual basis.
+Medical Equipment Lending Program – HHH&C lends essential medical devices such as wheelchairs, walkers, ice machines, and toilet risers.
+The program serves dozens of North Kitsap community members on an annual basis.

-• Transportation Assistance – Recognizing the limited local transportation options, HHH offers rides to the ShareNet Food Bank and medical appointments, filling a critical gap for residents.
+Transportation Assistance – Recognizing the limited local transportation options, HHH&C offers rides to the ShareNet Food Bank and medical appointments, filling a critical gap for residents.

-• Food Security & Holiday Support – HHH supplements the local food pantry on Hansville Road, funds freezer purchases for ShareNet, and distributes food vouchers during Thanksgiving.
+Food Security & Holiday Support – HHH&C supplements the local food pantry on Hansville Road, funds purchases for the ShareNet freezer, and distributes food vouchers during Thanksgiving.
 It also organizes back-to-school backpack donations and holiday gift drives for local families.

 CONTACT US